-Basis for Selection: Must be a high school student who is not a resident of Kentucky; have a minimum 3.5 cumulative high school GPA; have a minimum 21 ACT, 1365 SAT, or 21 APA score.
+Basis for Selection: Must be a high school student who is not a resident of Kentucky; have a minimum 3.0 cumulative high school GPA; have a minimum 21 ACT, 1365 SAT, or 20 APA score.

-Term: Paid equally over 6 quarters for full-time enrollment or equally up to 12 quarters for part-time enrollment with continuous enrollment
+Term: Paid equally over 6 quarters for full-time enrollment, equally up to 12 quarters for part-time enrollment, or over program length if enrolled in a program less than 6 quarters in length.

-Eligibility: Must maintain a minimum 2.5 quarterly GPA
+Eligibility: Must maintain a minimum 2.5 quarterly GPA with continuous enrollment annually